The Phantom Freighter

-The Phantom Freighter is Volume 26 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Phantom Freighter is the twenty-sixth volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by Amy McFarlane, the wife of long time Hardy Boys author Leslie McFarlane, in 1947.
 Between 1959 and 1973, the first 38 volumes of this series were systematically revised as part of a project directed by Harriet Adams, Edward Stratemeyer's daughter.
 The original version of this book was shortened in 1970 by Priscilla Baker-Carr, resulting in two similar stories sharing the same title.

 Plot summary

 The Hardy brothers embark on a freighter trip under mysterious circumstances and find themselves involved with a smuggling ring.
 The Hardy Boys discover that the Phantom Freighter is really a smuggling ship used to smuggle counterfeit documents, illegal drugs, cowhides, and electric motors.

 Aunt Gertrude's carton

 Enigmatic stranger Thaddeus McClintock arrives in Bayport and engages Frank and Joe Hardy to arrange for a relaxing trip for him (with the Boys to accompany him) with the mysterious promise of “I’ll pay all expenses and when the trip is over you’ll be paid.
 Money, if you like.
 Or something else.”
 Meanwhile, Aunt Gertrude has arrived and announced that she is going to be living in the Hardy household long term.
 The shipping company incorrectly delivers one of her cartons, delivering instead a box apparently of raw wool addressed to a Mr. Johnson to the Hardy's address.
 After expressing her anger at the shipping company as the carton contains valuable family papers, Aunt Gertrude sends the boys to the address marked on the box to swap the packages.
 Arriving at the remote farm, the boys find nobody home but the barn ablaze.
 Frank breaks into the barn to rescue a carton believed to be Aunt Gertrude's, only to find out it contained discarded newspapers.
 The owner of the barn arrives and is shocked to find that someone had been staying at his house and having packages delivered while he was out of town.
 After getting a description of the man who signed for the package from the delivery driver, the boys spot a man matching that description at a clothing store and follow him to the docks where he disappears.